YasirRWebDesigner/googleDriveDownloader/README.md

-You can download any file from Google Drive in 3 simple steps, I created this bash script because sometimes I needed to download WordPress backups from Google Drive on a server.
+Quickly and easily download any file from Google Drive with this Bash script.
+Originally created for downloading WordPress backups from Google Drive on servers, this tool simplifies the process into just three steps.

 # Step 1
 Clone the repo `git clone https://github.com/YasirRWebDesigner/googleDriveDownloader`
 # Step 2